Blog

 FAQ

-How do you calculate the difference between two timestamps excluding weekends or break times?
+How do you calculate the difference between two timestamps excluding weekends?

-Simple subtraction won’t work here.
-You usually have to generate an array of dates between the two timestamps and filter out Saturdays and Sundays in your code.
-In enterprise setups, developers rely on specialized tools like SAP ABAP factory calendars to automatically drop non-working days.
+Simple subtraction cannot do this.
+You need to generate an array of dates between the two timestamps and filter out Saturdays and Sundays in your application code.
+In enterprise environments, developers rely on tools like SAP ABAP factory calendars to automatically exclude non-working days.
+Libraries such as moment-business-days (JavaScript) and business-duration (Python) also handle this.

 What happens if I subtract a future timestamp from a past timestamp?

 You get a negative integer.
-Just wrap your calculation in an Absolute Value (ABS) function.
-This forces the number to stay positive, keeping your countdowns and interval tracking systems intact.
+Wrap your calculation in an absolute value function (Math.abs() in JavaScript, ABS() in SQL).
+This forces the result positive, keeping countdown timers and interval tracking systems intact regardless of input order.

-Standard UNIX timestamp conversions usually fail for pre-1970 dates.
+Standard Unix timestamp conversions often fail for pre-1970 dates.
 As Stack Overflow expert OderWat notes, relying on functions like UNIX_TIMESTAMP() for older dates can break your code.
-It’s much safer to use direct date-diff functions like TIMESTAMPDIFF() that naturally support broader historical ranges.
+It is safer to use direct date-diff functions like TIMESTAMPDIFF() that naturally support broader historical ranges without depending on epoch conversion.

 Why does my timestamp calculation return an inaccurate number of days when crossing timezones?

-Local timezones get hit by Daylight Saving Time (DST) shifts, which changes the total hours in a day.
-Always cast both timestamps to UTC before doing the math.
-This guarantees a uniform 24-hour day and stops DST from messing up your data.
+Local timezones are subject to Daylight Saving Time shifts, which change the total hours in a day to 23 or 25 instead of 24.
+Always convert both timestamps to UTC before doing the math.
+This guarantees a uniform 24-hour day and prevents DST from corrupting your data.

 Conclusion

-Getting your timestamp math right comes down to using the correct native function and respecting UTC.
-Ignoring the UNIX Epoch or DST will eventually break your logic.
+Getting timestamp math right comes down to two principles: use the correct native function for your platform and always respect UTC.
+Ignoring the Unix Epoch or DST will eventually break your logic — usually in production, usually at 2 AM on a Sunday morning when the clocks change.

-Keep the Cross-Platform Syntax Matrix bookmarked for quick reference, and always test your timezone conversions using an interactive calculator before pushing your code to production environments.
+Keep the Cross-Platform Syntax Matrix bookmarked for quick reference, and always test your timezone conversions with an interactive calculator before pushing code to production.

 • What is a Unix Timestamp?
 The Complete Guide, Converter, and Y2038 Fix